yujiahu415/EZannot/README.md

 5. Add Python path to your environment variables.

-   You may Google how to do this--it's simple.
+   This can be done by select "Add python to path" during step#2.
+But incase you haven't done this, you may Google how to do this--it's simple.
 Generally, open System Properties: you can do this by pressing the Windows key + Pause/Break, then clicking 'Advanced system settings'.
 And then access environment variables: Click on 'environment variables...'.
 And then locate the PATH variable: In the 'System variables' section, find the variable named 'Path' and click 'Edit...'.
 Add Python's path: click 'New', and then paste the path to your Python installation directory (typically, C:\Users\YourName\AppData\Local\Programs\Python\Python312) into the 'Variable value' field.
 Also, add the path to the Scripts folder (typically, C:\Users\YourName\AppData\Local\Programs\Python\Python312\Scripts).
 You may type `where python` in the command prompt to see the path where Python3.12 is installed.

 6. Install EZannot via `pip`.